The Commonplace

 0.12

 The share of priority industries in the GDP structure increases by 6.3 p.p. (over the simulation horizon).
-Market Structure positive high share of priority industries in GDP
+Market Structure positive share of priority industries in GDP

 6.3 p.p. increase in GDP share of priority industries